 If you’re in business or finance, the terms “impact” or “sustainability” are probably already on your radar.
 If not, the growing global trend is a topic that leaders as diverse as Larry Fink, the Pope, U2’s Bono, and local leaders like Jay Coen Gilbert and RoseAnn Rosenthal, would advise you have on your agenda.

-As a strong signal for how business and investment is changing for the 21st century, leaders from Main Street to Wall Street are realigning values for the best interest of communities and planet – not just the pockets of executives and shareholders.
+As a strong signal for how business and investment is changing for the 21st century, leaders from Main Street to Wall Street are realigning values for the best interest of communities and the planet – not just the pockets of executives and shareholders.
 Larry Fink of BlackRock (the world’s largest asset manager with $6.4 trillion) proclaims all investments will be evaluated by ESG (environmental, social, governance) criteria within 5 years; Fortune 500 companies now release impact reports and advance sustainable supply chains; Social entrepreneurs weave their values into mission statements; And the list goes on.

 Here in the Greater Philadelphia region, an increasing number of local leaders are growing this ecosystem in our own backyard – from Wharton Social Impact Initiative’s academic insight on place-based impact investment to actual place-based impact investment deals like First Step Staffing (a cross-sector collaboration to bring sustainable jobs to our region’s vulnerable residents).
 There are also a growing number of social enterprises like Wash Cycle Laundry and ROAR For Good and then there are real-estate efforts like Shift Capital, which drives positive change in communities suffering from inter-generational poverty.
 As Philadelphia puts practice to action at home, it is gaining attention as a model to watch nationally.